-Every day, thousands of users receive fake messages that appear to come from a bank, service provider, or government agency.
-These phishing attacks are designed to trick you into revealing personal data such as passwords, bank details, or login credentials.
-Whether by email or SMS, these scams are becoming more convincing.
-If you’ve clicked a suspicious link or shared sensitive data, you need to act fast.
+Every day, thousands of internet users receive fake messages that appear to come from a bank, telecom provider, or even a government agency.
+These phishing attacks aim to trick the user into revealing personal data such as login credentials, bank account details, or passwords.
+Whether by email or SMS, these fraudulent attempts are becoming increasingly convincing.
+If you’ve clicked on a suspicious link or shared sensitive information, it’s crucial to act quickly.
+In this article, find out what to do in case of phishing, how to verify a suspicious website address, and the right steps to avoid falling for a scam.

 Why You Should React Immediately